mzazon/awesome-cloud-projects/aws/streaming-data-processing-firehose/streaming-data-processing-firehose.md

 ## Solution

 Amazon Kinesis Data Firehose provides a fully managed solution for real-time data streaming that automatically scales to handle massive throughput while delivering data to multiple destinations.
 This serverless approach combines real-time data transformation using Lambda functions with automatic format conversion, compression, and intelligent buffering.
-The solution delivers processed data to S3 for long-term analytics, OpenSearch for real-time search and dashboards, and Redshift for data warehousing, all while providing comprehensive monitoring and error handling.
+The solution delivers processed data to S3 for long-term analytics, OpenSearch for real-time search and dashboards, all while providing comprehensive monitoring and error handling.

 ## Architecture Diagram